 The next step is to remind your donors about your monthly giving options every time they go to make a donation.
 This can be as simple as including a checkbox saying, “I would like to start giving monthly.”
 You can then send an automated email to help get your donors enrolled in the program.

 It’s very important to be specific when it comes to recurring gifts.
 Be sure that your donors understand the terms of their commitment to your organization.
 For example, clearly state the time frame of the recurring gift and provide donors with options.

 Will this gift automatically renew every month for a year?
 Consider providing options for giving over a 6, 12, or 18-month period so donors can commit at a level they feel comfortable with.

-However, your donor management system may be set up to have monthly gifts process automatically for an indefinite amount of time, until donors manually opt-out.
-Make sure you are clear and upfront about these terms if you use this approach!
+Your donor management system may process monthly gifts automatically for an indefinite amount of time until donors manually opt-out.
+So, make sure you are clear and upfront about these terms if you use this approach!

 This one is important.

 You run the risk of missing a gift when a donor uses a credit card that expires during the specified giving period.
 This is one of the major pitfalls nonprofits encounter when first launching a monthly giving program.

 Now, you don’t want to limit donors by only taking cards that will be valid for the entire term of a gift, especially if someone wants to sign on for multiple years of giving!

 However, you can send an email to remind donors when their preferred payment method will expire soon.
 Give them a heads up so they don’t miss out on their monthly gift!
 Some platforms automate this process and send an email if a donor’s credit card is about to expire or if a charge is declined.